kriskbx/tagdog.js/README.md

 );
 ```

-Will create eight tags on the instance `languages`.
+Will create seven tags on the instance `languages`.

 #### `on(eventName, callback) -> {void}`
 Subscribe to custom events via the pub/sub pattern.
 When `eventName` is emitted (see `emit` below) the provided `callback` will be called.
 Remember to provide named `callback` functions in case you want to unsubscribe to `eventName` later.